biresh1929/Chatbot-with-llama2/README.md

-#Chatbot with llama2 and Streamlit
+#A Very Basic Conversational Chatbot with llama2 and Streamlit

 You can run this by first downloading ollama for your corresponding os